How to Sell Art Online and Make Money (2024)

 Artist standing in front of her canvas, adjusting her glasses while painting.

-Nowadays, many platforms make it easier for artists to sell original artwork.
-Online galleries, art platforms, social media, and website builders give resources for marketing and reaching potential customers.
+Nowadays, many platforms make it easier to sell art products.
+Online galleries, art platforms, social media, and website builders provide resources for creating effective marketing strategies and reaching potential customers.

 Art Prints (Reproductions)

-Art prints or reproductions can conveniently be sold in an online gallery or independently using print-on-demand services.
-Artists who sell art prints on platforms have increased visibility to an established audience.
-However, these platforms charge subscriptions that may be steep, especially for new artists.
+Artists who sell art prints on different platforms have increased visibility to an existing audience.
+However, these platforms can come with subscription fees and commissions that may be steep, especially for new artists.

 Merchandise

-In addition to custom canvas prints, posters, and reproductions, independent artists can earn money by selling customized merchandise such as t-shirts, mugs, phone cases, or other items that fit their niche.
-This merchandise can also be distributed as branding in live events or art fairs.
+In addition to custom canvas prints, posters, and reproductions, independent artists can earn money selling customized merchandise like t-shirts, mugs, phone cases, or other items that fit their niche.
+This merchandise can also be distributed as branding in live events, art fairs, and gallery exhibitions as souvenirs.

 Digital Art